-An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-The transaction costs of an equity transaction are accounted for as a deduction from equity (net of any related income tax benefit) to the extent they are incremental costs directly attributable to the equity transaction that otherwise would have been avoided.
+An equity instrument is any contract of the Group that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
+Equity instruments issued by the Company are recognized at the proceeds received, net of direct issue costs.